spryker/spryker-docs/docs/dg/dev/architecture/coding-conventions.md

 The `index` action name acts as the default action during request action resolution.

 **Conventions**
-- `Public` methods are considered as an `Action` and therefore MUST use the `Action` suffix.
+- Action methods are required to be suffixed with `Action` and be `public` in order to be accessible, and straight forward define the entry points of the `Controller`.

+<details><summary markdown='span'>Additional Conventions for Module Development and Core Module Development</summary>
+- Only action methods can be `public` for simplicity.<br/>
-- Action methods MUST have either no parameter or receive the `\Symfony\Component\HttpFoundation\Request` object to access system or request variables.
+- Action methods need to have either no parameter or receive the `\Symfony\Component\HttpFoundation\Request` object to access system or request variables.<br/>
-- `Controller` MUST orchestrate [syntactical validation](#https://cheatsheetseries.owasp.org/cheatsheets/Input_Validation_Cheat_Sheet.html) before delegating to underlying processing layers.
+- Action methods are required to orchestrate [syntactical validation](#https://cheatsheetseries.owasp.org/cheatsheets/Input_Validation_Cheat_Sheet.html) before delegating to underlying processing layers.<br/>

-<details><summary markdown='span'>Additional Conventions for Project Development</summary>
-- `Public` methods can be non-action.<br/>
-- Action method parameters can be freely chosen, and can access system or request parameters in any preferred way.<br/>
+- Action methods can not contain any logic directly that is outside the regular responsibilities of a `Controller` (see `description` above).
 </details>

 **Guideline**
-- `Actions` should not contain any logic that is outside the regular responsibilities of a `Controller` (see description above).
 - `Controller` has an inherited `castId()` method that should be used for casting numerical IDs.
-- The inherited `getFactory()` method grants access to the [Factory](#factory) layer.
+- The inherited `getFactory()` method grants access to the [Factory](#factory).
 - The inherited `getFacade()` or `getClient()` methods grant access to the corresponding [facade](#facade-design-pattern) functionalities.

 **Example**